Fernanda Young

 Fernanda Maria Young de Carvalho Machado (née Leite Young; 1 May 1970 – 25 August 2019), commonly known as Fernanda Young, was a Brazilian writer, screenwriter, television presenter, model and actress.

 Education

 Young's literary background was partly formed while crossing the Guanabara Bay by ferry or by bus.
 She interrupted her studies after graduating from elementary school, and then graduated from high school through a six-month substitute.
 She attended the Faculty of Arts of the Fluminense Federal University, without graduating.
-She would still study journalism at Faculdades Integradas Hélio Alonso and, after moving to São Paulo and beginning her writing career, he would become a Radio and Television student at Fundação Armando Alvares Penteado (FAAP), but would not finish any of the courses.
+She would still study journalism at Faculdades Integradas Hélio Alonso and, after moving to São Paulo and beginning her writing career, she would become a Radio and Television student at Fundação Armando Alvares Penteado (FAAP), but would not finish any of the courses.
 Young later stated that she'd sworn never to step on a university campus after the experiments, but later attended Fine Arts at FAAP.

 Career

 In 2013, she wrote and acted as one of the protagonists of the series Surtadas na Yoga ("Yoga Freaks"), with thirteen episodes in the first season.
 The series tells the story of three women, Jessica (Young), Ana Maria (Flávia Garrafa) and Marion (Anna Sophia Folch) who do yoga to "deal with the madness of the world, and their own madness".
 Due to its success and 115% growth in the GNT audience, in April 2014 a second season was launched with thirteen more episodes.
 In October 2014, after three seasons, the series was canceled.

 Young posed nude for the Brazilian edition of Playboy magazine, launched in November 2009.

 In May 2015, she released her eleventh book and the second poetry book of her career, entitled A Mão Esquerda de Vênus ("The Left Hand of Venus"), by Editora Globo.
 The launch took place at the Vermelho Gallery in São Paulo.

 It was announced that she would be in the new version of TV Mulher, a television program aimed at a female audience, with a premiere scheduled for 31 May 2016 on the Viva channel.

 At the time of her death, Young was scheduled to debut a new play, Ainda Nada de Novo ("Still Nothing New"), on 12 September at the Cultural Center of São Paulo.
 The play, about two homosexual actresses, would have starred Young and Fernanda Nobre.